Zhivargo Laing: Career

 After returning to the Bahamas in 1989, Laing served as an investment analyst in the Bahamas Investments Authority, located under the Office of the Prime Minister.
 As a public officer, he represented the Bahamas overseas on several occasions and pursued an in-service training award in Japan.
 He also served as a diplomatic officer at the Embassy of the Bahamas in Washington, D.C., and as a representative of the Bahamas at the Organization of American States (OAS).
 He previously served as the president of the College of the Bahamas (COB) Union of Students and a youth minister of Calvary Temple Baptist Assembly of God Church on Grand Bahama.
 He also founded "Youth Who Care", a community-based organization, and later served as its President.
 In 1993, he was appointed by the government as a member of the Consultative Committee on National Youth Development.
 He was sworn in as the Minister of State in the Ministry of Youth, Sport and Culture in March 1997 and appointed Minister of State for Education and Youth in January 2000.
 Laing is the Chairman of the Board of Governors at the Caribbean Development Bank and the Governor of the Inter-American Development Bank.

 He is married to Zsa Zsa LaRoda.
 They have three sons and a daughter.
 He has written a weekly column called "Straight Up Talk" for The Tribune (Nassau) and hosted "Public Affairs Corner", a talk show, on Mix 105.9 FM.
-He has also published three books:
+He currently operates a private consulting firm.